FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Related Work and Position of

+PDEBench~\citep{takamoto2022pdebench} first significantly advanced the field by introducing standardized datasets.
+CFDBench~\citep{luo2023cfdbench} extended this idea to a wider set of CFD problems and emphasized generalization across flow conditions.
+More specialized efforts such as PINNacle~\citep{hao2023pinnacle} and PDENNEval~\citep{wei2024pdenneval} target physics-informed neural networks.
+More recent efforts such as Well~\citep{ohana2024well} and Posiden~\citep{herde2024poseidon} further enriched the landscape by introducing their own curated datasets and conducting detailed experimental analyses, offering deeper insights into model behavior.
+However, most of them remain limited in scope: they typically focus on a narrow class of PDE systems or solver families.
+They just treat each baseline method as a monolithic whole, without probing the sources of its contributions, and consequently lack a fully modular decomposition of spatial, temporal, and loss components.
+Moreover, they seldom provide rigorous head-to-head comparisons with classical numerical solvers~\citep{mcgreivy2024weak}.

+Table~\ref{tab:taxnomy} provides an overview of existing benchmarks.
+As shown in Table~\ref{tab:taxnomy}, most prior benchmarks focus on a limited subset of evaluation axes, typically emphasizing long-term rollout performance while overlooking other critical factors such as grid discretization variability, modular comparisons across temporal and spatial components, and systematic loss function analysis.
+Moreover, comparisons with traditional numerical methods and structured generalization studies are often conducted in isolation, if at all, and vary significantly across benchmarks.
+In contrast, \method{} is designed as a fully modular and extensible benchmarking protocol that simultaneously covers all listed dimensions.
+It enables consistent evaluations across different dimensions while also supporting comprehensive generalization studies under diverse conditions.
+As a result, \method{} not only includes the largest set of reproduced baselines among existing benchmarks but also provides a unified framework for conducting controlled, fine-grained comparisons that are difficult to achieve with prior benchmark designs.

-\textbf{Q1.
-Does an optimal neural architecture exist?} Modeling complex fluid dynamical systems often suffers from the ``coupling curse,”~\cite{li2019two,wu2024spatio} where spatio-temporal flow conditions are inextricably intertwined, making it difficult to pinpoint the true source of performance gains.
-Traditional benchmarks treat each baseline method as a monolithic whole, without probing the sources of its contributions and consequently lack a principled design.
-Our FD-Bench systematically decouples fluid dynamical system modeling into three orthogonal dimensions: spatial representation, temporal representation, and loss function, shown in Figure \ref{fig:main}.
-By isolating each axis, our design \textbf{(1)} breaks the coupling curse, enabling direct attribution of model behavior to specific design choices; \textbf{(2)} supports composable innovation, allowing, for example, a graph-based spatial module to pair seamlessly with an implicit neural representation temporal solver; and \textbf{(3)} yields taxonomy-driven insights by aligning \arabic{baselines} published baselines within a unified schema.
-More details are in Section \ref{sec:modular}.
+\nop{ \textbf{Q1.
+Does an optimal neural architecture exist under equal computational budgets?} Modeling complex fluid dynamical systems often suffers from the ``coupling curse”~\citep{wu2024spatio} where spatio-temporal flow conditions are inextricably intertwined, making it difficult to pinpoint the true source of performance gains. \method{} proposes to systematically decouple fluid dynamical system modeling into three orthogonal dimensions to break the coupling curse, enabling direct attribution of model behavior to specific design choices.
+It also yields taxonomy-driven insights by aligning baselines within a unified schema.